kserve/website/docs/modelserving/inference_graph/README.md

     }
 }
 ```
-Once you update this config-map, kserve controller will automatically reconcile IG to start propagating headers.
+Once you update this config-map, kserve controller will automatically reconcile Inference Graph to start propagating headers.